algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 #### Comments

-Each functions and process are to be explained with comments.
+Each function and process are to be explained with comments.

 #### Header